 Both Google Adwords and Facebook allow you to use such targeted advertising.
 In Google Adwords, this is set up with ‘Radius Targeting’ which can be found in the location settings, whilst Facebook enables you to do this via the ‘Drop Pin’ function found in the Audience settings.

-The two platforms have a minimum target radius of one kilometer, which means you can target everyone who is within that target area and are close to your competitor’s setting, as well as people who live in the vicinity, work or pass through it.
+The two platforms have a minimum target radius of one kilometre, which means you can target everyone who is within that target area and are close to your competitor’s setting, as well as people who live in the vicinity, work or pass through it.

 Whilst those who live, work or pass through the target area aren’t necessarily going to be customers of your competitor, we all do tend to use the businesses that we see on a daily basis whether it’s seen out of the window of a flat or office, or as you walk past every day to get to a bus stop, pub or train station.